-A CD placed by an Applicant directly with a CDFI Partner that participates in a deposit network or service may be treated as eligible under the FY 2021 BEA Program NOFA, if it otherwise meets the criteria for deposits in 12 C.F.R. § 1806.103(r) and the CDFI Partner retains the full amount of the initial CD through a deposit network exchange transaction.
-An Applicant will not receive a BEA Program award for a CD network or service unless the CDFI Partner is specifically named as a network member to the original transaction in the deposit placement agreement.
+A CD placed by an Applicant directly with a CDFI Partner that participates in a deposit network or service may be treated as eligible under the FY 2023 BEA Program NOFA, if it otherwise meets the criteria for deposits in the FY 2023 BEA Program NOFA and the CDFI Partner retains the full amount of the initial CD through a deposit network exchange transaction.
+An Applicant will not receive a BEA Program Award for a CD network or service unless the CDFI Partner is specifically named as a network member to the original transaction in the deposit placement agreement.
 A BEA Program Applicant will only receive credit for its respective share of the CD network or service provided to the CDFI Partner.